Indonesia women's national cricket team

-The Indonesia national women's cricket team is the team that represents Indonesia in international women's cricket.
+The Indonesia national women's cricket team represents Indonesia in international women's cricket.
 The team made its international debut in January 2019 at the 2019 Thailand Women's T20 Smash in Bangkok.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between Indonesia women and other ICC members since 1 July 2018 have the full WT20I status.

 History

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Indonesia was named in the 2021 ICC Women's T20 World Cup EAP Qualifier regional group, alongside seven other teams.

 In January 2023 it was announced that Indonesia and Japan would be included in Asian Cricket Council (ACC) pathway events, while remaining in the ICC East Asia-Pacific development region.